stfc-sciml/ZeroCoordinateShift/README.md

 This is the repository for the following paper:

-*Kuangdai Leng and Jeyan Thiyagalingam.
+*Anonymous.
 Zero Coordinate Shift: Whetted Automatic Differentiation for Physics-informed Operator Learning.
 2023.*

 Abstract: